laogandie-code/KeepRandom/README.md

 ## Specialty

-Based on Ethereum blockchain and Keep Network, our tools have the following advantages:
+Based on Ethereum blockchain and Keep Network, our tool have the following advantages:

 - Transparent
 - Decentralized